Aniket762/Flutter/README.md

 <img src = "https://github.com/Aniket762/Flutter-/blob/main/camera/camerHome.jpeg" height="400" width="200">

 ## Xylophone App
-#### While developing this app you will learn how to use onPressed feature , import audio files, import external package here I used audioplayers but you will have many options to choose from dart lib.
+#### A simple music app when touched on the keys plays the notes.While developing this app you will learn how to use onPressed feature , import audio files, import external package here I used audioplayers but you will have many options to choose from dart lib.
 <img src="https://github.com/Aniket762/Flutter-/blob/main/xylophone/xylophoneHome.jpeg" height="400" width="200">

 ## Login Page UI
-#### A proper idea on how to make use of stacks will be clear, placing different images over an image, use of box decoration ,positioned will also be clear.
+#### Just UI,A proper idea on how to make use of stacks will be clear, placing different images over an image, use of box decoration ,positioned will also be clear.
 <img src="https://github.com/Aniket762/Flutter-/blob/main/loginpageui/loginUI.jpeg" height="400" width="200">